YibinWu/Works-Show/README.md

 ### Papers (under review)
-Y. Wu, X. Niu, and J. Kuang.
+**Y. Wu**, X. Niu, and J. Kuang.
 "Wheel-INS2: Multiple MEMS IMU-based Dead Reckoning System for Wheeled Robots with Evaluation of Different IMU Configurations."
 <br/>
-Y. Wu, X. Niu, and J. Kuang.
+**Y. Wu**, X. Niu, and J. Kuang.
 "A Comparison of Three Measurement Models for the Wheel-mounted MEMS IMU-based Dead Reckoning System."
 <br/>
-X. Niu, Y. Wu, and J. Kuang.
+X. Niu, **Y. Wu**, and J. Kuang.
 "Wheel-INS: A Wheel-mounted MEMS IMU-based Dead Reckoning System."

 ## 2. GNSSRTK/MEMS IMU/Odometer Integrated Navigation System
  This figure shows the positioning results of the designed GNSSRTK/MEMS IMU/odometer integrated navigation system comparing with GNSS/INS and GNSS/INS/NHC integrated navigation.
 The experiment was conducted at Wuhan City.
 The enlarged part of the trajectory in the figure is the end of a tunnel.
 It can be observed that the vehicle velocity along with non-holonomic constraints (NHCs) contributes significantly to suppressing the position error drift in GNSS-denied environments.